ALSETLab/2019_Clayton_Griffin_OverCurrentRelay/README.md

-# 2019 Clayton Griffin OverCurrentRelay Paper repository
+# 2019 Clayton Griffin Over Current Relay Student Paper Competition Repository

 This repository contains the over current relay models used in the following paper submitted for the 2019 Clayton Griffin student paper award competition.